Elhexiar/Elhexiar/MySkills/UnrealSpecificSkills.md

 Same story with the other systems, since i abstracted a lot of things and kept it as modal as possible, we could change our gameplay quite dramatically with only minor tweaks.
 It helped us greatly in prototyping and saved me a lot of time wich I could then use to improve Game Feel and UX.

+DISCLAIMER : the last part of the projet have had to be rushed a lot, and as such code quality as suffered on the autobatller side of things